Sukumar: Filmmaking style

 In most of his films, Sukumar's protagonists are shown to be characterised with grey shades.
 Y. Sunita Chowdary of The Hindu commented that Sukumar "revels in giving a slight twist to his protagonist, in his background and character" and leaves the audience to understand him as he "unties the knots during narration and justifies his behaviour and makes us root for him".
 Karthik Keramalu of CNN-IBN, in his review of Kumari 21F, stated that Sukumar's lead characters are "psychologically wired differently", adding that at least one of the characters in his films "behaves in a way that will amuse the audience and the other characters present in the film".
 Regarding the same, Sukumar said, "We all have a lot of emotions and we suppress most of them fearing rejection.
 Instead we sport a smile and move on in this world.
 Problems arise when we don't enjoy all feelings like jealousy, selfishness and don't express them.
 To achieve something, there must be a driving force and that could be jealousy which you term as negative".

 Except for the short film I Am That Change whose music was composed by Sai Karthik, Sukumar chose Devi Sri Prasad to compose the soundtrack and background score for all the films he directed.
 Sukumar worked with cinematographer R. Rathnavelu for Arya, Jagadam, 1: Nenokkadine, and Rangasthalam.
-When Raju asked Sukumar about the budget to be allotted to Arya, Sukumar said that he first wants Rathnavelu on board.
+When Dil Raju asked Sukumar about the budget to be allotted to Arya, Sukumar said that he first wanted R. Rathnavelu on board as the cinematographer.
 In an interview to The Hindu in March 2012, Rathnavelu said, "Sukumar's speciality is he can give you five different ways to solve every problem you encounter.
 He can get to the crux of the problem and figure out the best possible method to resolve it".
 Because of their friendship with Sukumar, neither Rathnavelu nor Prasad charged any remuneration for his maiden production venture Kumari 21F.
 He worked with B. Rajasekar, Venkat Prasad, Vijay K. Chakravarthy, and Mirosław Kuba Brożek for Arya 2, 100% Love, Nannaku Prematho, Pushpa: The Rise, and Pushpa 2: The Rule, respectively.